wenyue-gu/ZeldaGame/doc/plan/DESIGN_PLAN.md

 abstract _NonPlayableAgentView_ extends AgentView

 ##### Object View:
 abstract _ObjectController_: mainly implements the agent listener to the backend and manage the communication between the rest of the application with its corresponding AgentView.
-It initializes the main view for the game state in its own initialization phasse. abstract _ObjectView_: defines the basic behaviors of Object View
+It initializes the main view for the game state in its own initialization phase. abstract _ObjectView_: defines the basic behaviors of Object View

 ###### Interactive Object View: